ALM-Rangers/Guidance/src/Stories/our-journey-of-transforming-to-a-devops-culture.md

 We interviewed several Rangers and received their honest and invaluable feedback on how the change to self-organizing teams has affected their productivity as well as their overall opinion of the changes.
 We tried to interview a good cross-section of Rangers, so the roster included leads, experienced Ranger contributors, and new Rangers who have only ever worked under the new system.

+The interview process is a chance to build relationships as much as to gather information, so, when conducting the interviews, it's important to make sure the person being interviewed is comfortable and feels like they can open up.
+To start, we respect the interviewee's valuable time, so we agree on a time and make sure to start and end the interview on time.
+In addition, interviews are one on one and not recorded in order to encourage candid feedback.
+Finally, it's important to thank each person and praise their candor so that they will be interested in future interviews.

-> **TODO:EDWARD** - **DougE: Can you describe how to conduct an interview in short form -- what an effective one might be like?**
+> **DONE:EDWARD** - **DougE: Can you describe how to conduct an interview in short form -- what an effective one might be like?**

 #### Surveys

 A simple survey garnered specific information on multiple aspects of the transformation.
 Here are a few of the questions posed:

 - Scrum Guides states that “self-organizing teams choose how to best accomplish their work, rather than being directed by others outside of the team.”
-- Are you experiencing this in our teams?
+  T- Are you experiencing this in our teams?
 - What have you learned during our journey and how can we use it next time?
 - What truly motivates you to invest your precious family time in SOTs?
 - How could we do better?